asiopueo/05_Vehicle-Detection/deliverables/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Further improvements should focus on making the algorithm more efficient, i.e. make it more likely to being used for real-time applications.
+In its current state, the pipeline is much too slow, in particular due to inefficient use of the sliding window technique.

+While experimenting with different parameters and subroutines, I've learned that the `add_heat()`-function does consume a lot time.
+At first, I have forgotten to add the small windows to the heatmap, but after I have corrected this mistake, the compilation of videos had become much slower.

+One interesting feature to stabilize the tracking algorithm could be the use of temporal averaging.
+This would require the use of a buffer for a few frames.
+Especially real-time usages would require very fast algorithms due to

 I found the solution from the lectures rather unsatisfying, as there are too many arguments in the function.
 This has certainly much to do with